What Are the Types of Business Bankruptcy?

 Will You Lose Your Personal Assets if You File for Business Bankruptcy?

-- If your business is a sole proprietorship and you used personal assets such as your house to secure a loan, those assets may be at risk in a chapter 7 bankruptcy
+For example, if your business is a corporation or an LLC, bankruptcy generally shouldn’t impact your personal assets unless you used personal assets to secure a loan for the business.
+But if your business is a sole proprietorship and you used personal assets such as your house to secure a loan, those assets may be at risk in a Chapter 7 bankruptcy.

 It’s best to speak with an experienced lawyer about your situation and personal liability.